 Top five ways to make the most of your energy monitor

-Small-scale trials have revealed that you can save anywhere between £25 and £75 from an annual bill of £500, although you could save more.
-According to a survey of our members in 2014, 72% of our members who own an energy monitor say it has increased their understanding of usage and 48% agree that it has helped them to use less electricity.
+Small-scale trials have revealed that you can save anywhere between £25 and £75 a year on your electricity bill, although you could save more.
+When we surveyed Which? members who own an energy monitor*, 72% said it had increased their understanding of usage and 48% said it helped them to use less electricity.